lucj/k8sapps/README.md

 helmfile apply
 ```

-Note: this quick installation path installs ArgoCD and the helmfile plugin (more on that one in [https://github.com/lucj/argocd-helmfile-plugin](https://github.com/lucj/argocd-helmfile-plugin).
-It also create an age encryption key to encrypt sensitive properties in the values files (more information in [./argocd/](./argocd/)).
+Note: this quick installation path installs ArgoCD and the helmfile plugin.
+It also create an age encryption key to encrypt sensitive properties in the values files if needed.
+You can find additional information in [https://github.com/lucj/argocd-helmfile-plugin](https://github.com/lucj/argocd-helmfile-plugin).

 ## Example